 Z: Zealous sports fans and where:

-Glasgow Celtic football fans.
+Glasgow Celtic football fans at Celtic Park.
 Period.

 By Natasha von Geldern